TrudAX/denistrunin-blog/src/posts/performance-powerbibatch/index.md

 The second visual displays how busy were our batch servers(**Duration by ServerID**).
 On the example above we can see that the amount of work executed on AOS01 is a way less than on AOS02, so maybe a good idea to move some tasks to it.

-And the visual that display number of batch tasks and their duration by company
+And the third visual display number of batch tasks and their duration by company, so we can define our top companies.

-### Delayed batch tasks
+### - Delayed batch tasks

+There can be a situation where a batch task is scheduled for particular time but was not executed on this time because there were not free threads available.
+We can calculate the delay as the differences between **StartDateTime** and **OrigStartDateTime** columns.

-One of the main part of configuring a batch server is to specify a "Maximum batch threads" that is can handle
+One of the main part of configuring a batch server is to specify a "Maximum batch threads" that it can handle  and the situation where you have delayed tasks is not normal, on a properly configured this should never happen.

 ![Batch config](BatchConfig.png)

-If you set this number to low there can be a situation where a batch task is scheduled for particular time but was executed with some delay because there were not free threads available.
-We can calculate the delay as the differences between **StartDateTime** and **OrigStartDateTime** columns.

-The situation where you have delayed tasks is not normal, on a properly configured this should never happen.
 The second report displays such delayed tasks.
+If you set this number to low

 ![](Report2.png)